 View the updated report here: PPG report 2012-13 and on-going.doc

 Patient Survey 2014 - Improving the Practice

 A number of changes to the way we deliver services have been introduced this year in response to feedback from previous surveys.
-This year we would like to hear your views on the changes we have put in place and whether they have made things better for you.
+This year we asked for your views on the changes we have put in place and whether they have made things better for you.

-This year's survey has again been developed in consultation with the Patient Participation Group.
+This year's survey was again developed in consultation with the Patient Participation Group.
 The practice would like to thank members of the group for their valuable and on-going contribution.